Policies & Tuition

 - Purchases music for the student, a music bag to store it in, and a one-subject spiral notebook for assignments.

-- Practices 6 days per week on assigned lesson.
+- Practices 6 or 7 days per week on assigned lesson.

 - Carefully follows each weekly assignment.